-- Deactivating the user or disabling the user’s access to the application through Okta will deactivate the user in the third party application.
+- Deactivating the user or disabling the user’s access to the VictorOps (Beta application through Okta will deactivate the user in Splunk On-Call.

-- Note: For this application, deactivating a user means removing the user from your Splunk On-Call organization
+- Note: For this scenario, deactivating a user means removing the user from your Splunk On-Call organization.

 - That user will no longer be able to login to Splunk On-Call